gstorme/autoxtrabackup/README.md

 Restoring
 ---------
+Use "./autoxtrabackup -h" for a quick reference on how to restore backups.

-For information on how to restore a backup with innobackupex, visit http://www.percona.com/doc/percona-xtrabackup/2.1/innobackupex/innobackupex_script.html
+For more detailed information on how to restore a backup with innobackupex, visit http://www.percona.com/doc/percona-xtrabackup/2.2/innobackupex/innobackupex_script.html